Fine-grained Few-shot Recognition by Deep Object Parsing: Deep Object Parsing

-{\bf Part Expression as LASSO Regression.} Given an instance $x$, and its feature output, $\phi$, and a candidate part-location, $\mu$, we estimate sparse part-expressions by optimizing the $\ell_1$ regularized reconstruction error, at the location $\mu=\mu_p$.
+{\bf Part Expression as LASSO Regression.} Given an instance $x$, its feature output, $\phi$, and a candidate part-location, $\mu$, we can estimate sparse part-expression coefficients $z_p(\mu) \in \R^{C}$ by optimizing the $\ell_1$ regularized reconstruction error, at the location $\mu=\mu_p$.

-where the subscript $M(\mu)$ refers to projection onto its support.
-The notation $[\cdot]$ employed in the LHS denotes a vector (here across $c$) of components.
-We use this for brevity, but is usually clear from the context.

-{\it Non-negativity.} Part expressions signify presence or absence of part templates in the observed feature vectors, and as such can be expected to take on non-negative values.
+{\it Non-negativity.} Part expressions $z_{p,c}$ signify presence or absence of part templates in the observed feature vectors, and as such can be expected to take on non-negative values.
 This fact turns out to be useful later for DNN implementation.

-{\bf Part Location Estimation.} Note that part-expression is a function of part-location, and as such, part-location can be estimated by plugging in the optimal part-expressions for each candidate location value, namely,
+{\bf Part Location Estimation.} Note that part expression $z_{p}$ is a function of location $\mu$, while the part location $\mu_p$ can be estimated by plugging in the optimal part-expressions for each candidate location value, namely,

 This couples the two estimation problems, and is difficult to implement with DNNs, motivating our approach below.